PhilanthroPunks: Why today’s philanthropy calls for an old-school DIY punk attitude

 Jenny Toomey

 Jenny Toomey is the former director of the Ford Foundation’s Catalyst Fund, a $50 million, three-year investment to build the field of Public Interest Technology, and previously led efforts to expand access, transparency, innovation, and participation in the internet.
-Prior to Ford, Jenny co-founded the independent record label Simple Machines, and was a punk rock musician and composer performing on 12 albums, dozens of compilation records and singles, and a musical.
+Jenny is founder and co-frontwoman of DC band Tsunami, as well as the independent record label Simple Machine Records.
+She's performed on 12 albums, dozens of compilation records and singles, and a musical.

 Picture of your guest, Alex Daniels